zg404/Doradocker/README.md

 `wget https://github.com/zg404/Doradocker/archive/refs/heads/main.zip`
 3. Open a terminal in the git folder and build the docker image using the dockerfile.
 This may take several minutes.
 Progress can be monitored in the terminal.
 `docker build -t doradocker .`
-4. Create a folder on the host (main) OS that contains your raw ONT data, in fast5/pod5 format, along with the Index.txt and Primer.txt file for demux
-5. Run an instance (container) of the image.
-On this first run, must specify to use all GPUs for CUDA access.
-Change the bind mount (-v) to the data folder from previous step
-`docker run -it --gpus all -v ~/Desktop/data:/data -rm --name doradocker-live doradocker`
-When finished, use `exit` command to quit the Docker container
-6. This will start a bash terminal in a transient container.
-The container, and all other files outside of the data folder, will be removed when finished.
-Rerun the command to create a new instance on-demand.
-7. Follow the Doradocker_Run_Commands doc for the complete pipeline instructions
+4. The docker image should now be ready to use in creating on-demand containers for processing data.
+Follow the [Doradocker_Run_Commands](https://github.com/zg404/Doradocker/blob/main/Doradocker_Run_Commands.md) doc for the complete pipeline instructions and ready-to-use commands.

 ## To Do: